-Sabah has been with GI since 2014 as a proud trans youth worker, and in 2020 became Head of Youth Service, supporting young people of all ages and young people of colour (co-leading GI TPOCalypse).
+Sabah has been with GI since 2014 as a proud trans youth worker, and in 2020 became Head of Youth Service, supporting young people of all ages and young people of colour (co-leading GI's TPOCalypse).
 Sabah is passionate about building solidarity across trans communities, youth empowerment and making friends with cats.
 Outside of GI they are training to be a psychotherapist and writing about inclusive practice for trans people of colour.
-One of the founding members of Trans Pride Brighton (2013) and Colours Youth Network (2016) for LGBTQ POC youth workers and young people across the UK.
+They are one of the founding members of Trans Pride Brighton (2013) and Colours Youth Network (2016) for LGBTQ POC youth workers and young people across the UK.

 Community Development & Partnerships Lead

 Sahaf’s work at Gendered Intelligence is focussed on developing our services for adult community members, providing more pathways of progression for our young people, and building stronger relationships with other community organisations.
 Sahaf has a community organising background in queer and faith spaces as well as previous experience in migrants’ rights campaigns.
 Outside of her work with GI she is a keen cook and a trustee of Mosaic LGBT+ Young Persons’ Trust.